dataloop/dataloop-support/docs/getting_started/data_retention_policy.md

 ## Data Retention Policy

-Dataloop supports Nagios check scripts which send back metrics at 30 second intervals (by default) and Graphite / StatsD metrics which are 1 second resolution.
+Outlyer supports Nagios check scripts which send back metrics at 30 second intervals (by default) and Graphite / StatsD metrics which are 1 second resolution.

 We store: